ExpressJet: Fleet at time of closure

 As of June 2022, prior to the closure of all operations, the ExpressJet fleet consisted of the following aircraft:

 Historic fleet

-ExpressJet previously operated Bombardier CRJ200, CRJ700, CRJ900, Embraer ERJ145, and Embraer 175 aircraft for American Eagle, United Express and Delta Connection.
+ExpressJet previously operated Bombardier CRJ200, CRJ700, CRJ900, Embraer ERJ 145, and Embraer 175 aircraft for American Eagle, United Express and Delta Connection.

 Corporate headquarters

 ExpressJet has its headquarters in College Park, Georgia, in Greater Atlanta.

 ExpressJet previously had its headquarters in the North Belt Office Center IV, a building in the Greens Crossing office park, a 484 acre mixed-use office park; the office park is in the Greenspoint area of Houston.

 ExpressJet was one of three tenants that leased space in the two-building, 107200 sqft North Belt Office Center complex, which includes buildings III and IV.
 FORT Properties manages both buildings.
 ExpressJet uses the location due to the proximity to George Bush Intercontinental Airport and to Continental Center I, the Continental Airlines headquarters in Downtown Houston.
 ExpressJet had relocated its headquarters to its final Houston location by 2006.
 FORT had acquired the buildings in 2007, which were built in 2003.